-specific counseling skills, application of f specific approach or techniques, access to the goals are appropriate given that this is specific client populations, I have read and understand the expederacticum. ctations listed above and agree to fulfill the m during the course of my I have kept a copy of this agreement for future reference.
+My site supervisor and I have established the following goals for my practicum work at the site (improvement of n of specific approach or techniques, access to s ).
+The goals are appropriate given that this is m I have read and understand the expracticum. xpectations listed above and agree to fulfill then n during the course of my I have kept a copy of this agreement t for future reference.
 Student Name Signature Dat e